 At the conclusion, the GROG will give each student a written evaluation of their project, addressing the strengths and limitations of the submitted papers and presentations.
 The GROG may require students to revise papers which display serious weaknesses in the research or are not written in a style suitable for a professional journal.

 The GROG, composed of five or more astronomy faculty and one graduate student, will offer assistance and advice in the selection of Astronomy 699 research topics and will work with the student and research advisor as necessary during the course of the project.
 The GROG meets formally with each student to approve their project, review progress half-way through, and evaluate the final product.
 Its members are also available to discuss research informally at other times.
 The graduate student and the GROG are encouraged to call upon the knowledge of other astronomers at the IfA.

 Faculty GROG members are appointed by the Graduate Chair for a term of three years and choose one of its members to be GROG Chair.
 The graduate student member is elected by all the graduate students and must have already successfully completed two 699 projects.
 The student fully participates in the meetings but does not vote.

 To ensure the best possible review of 699 projects, GROG meetings are conducted with the usual expectations of academic confidentiality.
-Once the committee has finalized its discussions, feedback will be provided to the students and advisors.
-Details are available here.
+Once the committee has finalized its discussions, feedback will be provided to the students and advisors under the following confidentiality practices.